Code-Institute-Submissions/MS1_gladahojen/README.md

 ### ___ *STRATEGY* ___

 Who is it for?
-    Current and new custumers and bike riders.
+    Current and new customers and bike riders.
 What is it?
     A webpage that describes the different services and products provided.
 Why am I building it?
-    The current webpage isn't really good or up to date, and the workshop's web presence today is mostly instagram and facebook, but custumers are mostly around their 40's and up.
+    The current webpage isn't really good or up to date, and the workshop's web presence today is instagram and facebook, but customers are mostly around their 40's and up.
 My assumtpion is that they usually don't hang out as much on social media.